-Turns out the garden center at the Walmart opened up about 10 seconds before the front doors and those that came the night before scooped up on all 15 plasma TVs.
+Turns out the garden center at the Walmart opened up about 10 seconds before the front doors.
+Those that came the night before scooped up all 15 plasma TVs.

-This guy who had been there since Tuesday afternoon was dumbfounded and argued with management but was stonewalled and told there was nothing that could be done.
+This guy who had been there since Tuesday afternoon was dumbfounded and argued with management but was told there was nothing that could be done.
 That guy's Thanksgiving was a bust for sure.